Two-Trees/binarySearch/README.md

 # binarySearch
-Compares linear v binary search of character index of a string.
+Compares linear v binary search of the characters in a string.